 During World War II, the Jewish community that had existed in Tallinn was all but wiped out, and its Synagogue bombed.
 In the years following the war, a few native Jews returned to Tallinn, joined by many more Russian Jews, but the Soviet regime had outlawed any open observance of Judaism.

 It was only after Estonia regained independence in 1991 that a real Jewish religious community was re-established here.
 It started with a cultural centre, then a Jewish school.
 In 2000, following the appointment of Rabbi Shmuel Kot as the chief rabbi of Estonia, a prayer centre was set up in a nearby building.

-Our second visit after the Old Town will be the Kadriorg Garden and Kadriorg Palace.
+Our third visit as part of the Tallinn Jewish History tour will be the Kadriorg Garden and Kadriorg Palace.

 This grand, baroque palace built for Peter the Great in 1718 now houses the Art Museum of Estonia’s foreign collection.
 Designed by Italian architect Niccolo Michetti, the palace and surrounding manicured gardens are a humbling example of Tsarist extravagance.

 Surrounding the Palace are several interesting palace side buildings and the Presidential Palace used as an office by Estonia’s head of state.

 Kadriorg Park park surrounding Kadriorg Palace is without a doubt the best place in town for relaxed strolling, pigeon feeding and life pondering.
 It was set up in 1718 as part of the palace estate, but has always been open to the public.